I have a question for you, and I need you to be honest with me:

 This increase in volume and emphasis on making one syllable LOUDER continues throughout the sentence.

 The content words, or the most important words in the sentence, are the ones that receive this extra stress, emphasis, and volume.
-(You can get a sense of sentence stress by watching the video on Speak English More Clearly: Stress Short One-Syllable Words.)

 The increase in volume makes it clear which words are the most important in the sentence.